 "Milan still played good football at times, and this side has all the qualities to get back on track.
 We've only got three points in the table, so we have to win on Wednesday [against Cagliari].
 After all, last season at this stage, we only had two more points."

-However, Allegri was at a loss to explain where the exact problem lies for Milan, who have only one win all season to their name.
+Allegri was at a loss to explain where the exact problem lies for Milan, which has just one win all season.

 "This summer saw many changes, so it will take time to gel this new team.
 We are not conceding goals on the counterattack like we did against Real Madrid, but we do keep making mistakes when marking from set-pieces."